 The following information is required for a complete application from a domestic applicant:

 - An admission statement or letter explaining the reasons why the applicant seeks to be admitted and demonstrating an interest in agricultural and/or food law;

 - Official copies of transcripts from all post-secondary educational institutions attended (these must be sent from the school, directly to the Director of the LL.M. program);

 - At least one letter of recommendation (two in the case of international students) from an individual who can attest to the applicant’s academic and professional abilities (this should be sent directly to the Director of the LL.M.
 Program).

 - A writing sample is optional, but will be considered if submitted.

 International candidates should refer to the application requirements as explained on the application form that can be downloaded below.

 Candidates should specify their primary means of intended participation as distance or face to face within the admission statement.

 The University of Arkansas School of Law’s Graduate Legal Studies Committee will make all admissions decisions and may in some cases place conditions on a candidate’s admission.

-Applications for the 2013-2014 class are now being accepted.
+Applications for the 2014-2015 class will be accepted beginning October 15th, 2013.
 The Program has a rolling admissions policy, and applications will continue to be accepted until all candidate positions are filled.